 When Travelling by Air

+Most parents ask “Can I take ready to feed formula on a plane?
+Yes, you can take ready-made baby milk on the plane.
 The fluid guidelines seem to be continually changing.
 The TSA termed formula and breastmilk as “medically necessary liquid and gels,” and fortunately, they allow liquids exceeding 3.4 ounces or 100ml when you are traveling with an infant.
 You may need cooling packs or other cooling accessories to preserve the baby food while on a journey.

 The baby formula and cooling packs are screened separately, just as with other liquids while traveling by air.
 To hasten your check-in process, you should perhaps put all your baby formulas and cooler bags in your carry-on.
 At the start of the screening, you should inform the TSA officer that you are carrying more than 3.4 ounces of premixed baby food.